 The Kizer Sheepdog previously took this spot because the brand released Elijah Isham’s Minitherium with Damascus steel.

 This premium folder comes in two Damascus styles— odin hein damasteel and vinland damasteel.
 Both models have a 3-inch damascus blade with carbon fiber handle scales.
 There are also bonuses like a 3D milled titanium backspacer and steel liners.

 Street Price: ~$260

 I had the most trouble with Ontario Knife Company, which is why it’s last.
 I couldn’t figure out which ones were discontinued and which ones were in stock.
 It seems like they change MSRP frequently too.

-The OKC Cerberus used to have the highest MSRP, but it looks like it’s no longer available (maybe).
+The OKC Cerberus used to have the highest MSRP, but it looks like it’s no longer available.
 The next one I could find that has items in stock is the Black Bird SK-4.
-This is the smaller version of the iconic Black Bird.
-However, it has a higher MSRP than the bigger version but typically comes in at a lower street price.
+Since then, it seems like the Ontario M11 EOD is the clear-cut winner now with an MSRP of $394.56.

 The M11 Explosive Ordnance Disposal Knife was made for the United States Army and has a 7.1-inch blade.